demisto/content/Packs/SafeNet_Trusted_Access/Scripts/STAPostProcessing/README.md

-Post processing script to remove the user from the High Risk group on Close Form.
+Post processing script to remove the user from the Unusual Activity Group on Close Form.

 ## Script Data
 ---